Home Programming Clean Code Principles: Writing Maintainable Software That Lasts

 return subtotal + calculate_tax(subtotal, state)

-Caution: DRY does not mean "never type similar-looking code."
-Two pieces of code that look the same but represent different business concepts should remain separate.
-Forcing them together creates accidental coupling.
-The key question is: if one changes, must the other change too?
+Caution: DRY does not mean "never write similar-looking code."
+Two pieces of code that appear identical but represent different business concepts should remain separate.
+Combining them creates accidental coupling.
+The key question is whether a change to one necessarily requires a change to the other.
 If not, they are not true duplicates.

 Simplicity is the ultimate sophistication.
-KISS reminds us that the best solution is usually the simplest one that works.
-Over-engineering — adding layers of abstraction, design patterns, and frameworks before they are needed — is just as harmful as under-engineering.
+KISS reminds practitioners that the best solution is usually the simplest one that works.
+Over-engineering, the addition of layers of abstraction, design patterns, and frameworks before they are needed, is as harmful as under-engineering.

 # Over-engineered: AbstractSingletonProxyFactoryBean vibes